Mona Barthel: 2019

 Barthel began the year at Auckland.
 She lost in the second round to second seed, defending champion and eventual champion, Julia Görges.
 At the Australian Open, Barthel was defeated in the first round by 13th seed Anastasija Sevastova.

 In Hua Hin at the Thailand Open, Barthel lost in the second round to top seed Garbiñe Muguruza.
 At the Hungarian Ladies Open, Barthel was defeated in the first round by Irina-Camelia Begu.
 In March, Barthel competed at the Indian Wells Open.
 She won a tough first-round match over qualifier Lin Zhu.
 In the second round, she beat seventeenth seed Madison Keys.
 In the third round, she defeated 15th seed Julia Görges to advance to the fourth round at Indian Wells for the first time since 2013.
 She lost in her fourth round match to Venus Williams.
 Barthel was defeated in the final round of qualifying at the Miami Open to Viktorija Golubic.

 Barthel started her clay-court season at the Ladies Open Lugano.
 She lost in the first round to Sorana Cîrstea.
 Playing for Germany in the Fed Cup tie versus Latvia, Barthel won her only match played over Jeļena Ostapenko.
 Germany won the tie versus Latvia 3–1.
 In Prague, Barthel lost in the first round to ninth seed Barbora Strýcová.
 At Madrid, she was defeated in the first round of qualifying by Margarita Gasparyan.
 After qualifying for the Italian Open, Barthel lost in the first round to 14th seed Anett Kontaveit.
 Competing in Germany at the Nürnberger Versicherungscup, Barthel was defeated in the second round by top seed and eventual champion Yulia Putintseva.
 At the French Open, Barthel lost in the first round to 24th seed Caroline Garcia.

 Barthel started her grass-court season at the Rosmalen Grass Court Championships.
 She was defeated in the first round by qualifier Greet Minnen.
 At the Mallorca Open, Barthel lost in the first round of qualifying to Sabine Lisicki.
 Ranked 96 at the Wimbledon Championships, Barthel suffered a first-round defeat at the hands of lucky loser Marie Bouzková.

 Seeded fourth at the Swedish Open, Barthel made it to the quarterfinals where she lost to eventual champion Misaki Doi.
 In Switzerland at the Ladies Open Lausanne, Barthel was defeated in the first round by eventual champion Fiona Ferro.

 Barthel missed the US Open due to a right foot injury.

 Barthel didn't play any more tournaments for the rest of the season.
 She ended the year ranked 172.

 2020

 Barthel began the season at the Australian Open where she lost in the first round of qualifying to Shelby Rogers.

 Competing at the Dow Tennis Classic in Midland, Barthel was defeated in the first round by American Jamie Loeb.
 Playing at the first edition of the Kentucky Open, she reached the quarterfinals where she lost to eventual champion Olga Govortsova.
+At the Indian Wells Challenger, where she used protected ranking, she was defeated in the first round, by eventual champion Irina-Camelia Begu.